-A sender MAY implement "slow start" as specified in RFC 5681.

-However, a sender MUST disable "slow start", and behave as though sthresh is clamped to 0, on a session where a Time Critical Reverse Notification (Section 2.2.4) indication has been received from the far end within the last at least 800 milliseconds, unless the sender is itself sending time critical data to the far end.
+A sender can increase its transmission budget at a rate compatible with (but not exceeding) the "slow start algorithm" specified in RFC 5681 (with which the transmission rate is doubled every round trip when beginning or restarting transmission, until loss is detected).
+However, a sender MUST behave as though the slow start threshold SSTHRESH is clamped to 0 (disabling the slow start algorithm's exponential increase behavior) on a session where a Time Critical Reverse Notification (Section 2.2.4) indication has been received from the far end within the last 800 milliseconds, unless the sender is itself currently sending time critical data to the far end.

-A sender SHOULD NOT increase the transmission budget by more than 384 bytes per round trip or 0.5% (whichever is greater) each round trip on a session where a Time Critical Reverse Notification indication has been received from the far end within the last at least 800 milliseconds, unless the sender is itself sending time critical data to the far end.
+During each round trip, a sender SHOULD NOT increase the transmission budget by more than 0.5% or by 384 bytes per round trip (whichever is greater) on a session where a Time Critical Reverse Notification indication has been received from the far end within the last 800 milliseconds, unless the sender is itself currently sending time critical data to the far end.

-3.5.2.1.
+3.5.2.2.
 Retransmission Timeout